 Common Name: Vanilla Plant

-Carphephorus odoratissimus is a Perennial up to 1.00 metres tall.
+Carphephorus odoratissimus is a perennial plant that can grow up to 1.00 metres tall.

 The plant contains coumarins[